secretstartups/handbook/paid-time-off/index.html.md

 Eligibility for GitLab's Sick Time policy will require team members to provide evidence, in accordance with local requirements, supporting the need for Sick Leave.

-Team Members may add the evidence to BambooHR themselves or email the Absence Management team (leaves@gitlab.com).
-If you choose to upload the evidence, please email leaves@gitlab.com and inform them that you have added it.
+Team Members should email the documentation to Absence Management team (leaves@domain).
+If you choose to upload the evidence in BambooHR, please email leaves@domain and inform them that you have added it.

 ## Communicating Illness-Related Leave

 In the unfortunate event that a team member is dealing with a medical situation, they are under no obligation to reveal details to their manager directly.
-Instead, you can reach out to the Absence Management Team `leaves@gitlab.com`.
+Instead, you can reach out to the Absence Management Team `leaves@domain`.
 The Absence Management Team will inform the People Business Partner and Manager on a need-to-know basis, but will only provide details related to leave dates; not illness.
 If the manager does become aware of the team members illness, the manager should under no circumstances reveal any illness-related leave to other team members to ensure we respect the privacy of the team member affected.

 ## Accommodations

-If you believe you need reasonable accommodations to perform the essential functions of your job in accordance with applicable law(s), please email leaves@gitlab.com (Non-US Only).
+If you believe you need reasonable accommodations to perform the essential functions of your job in accordance with applicable law(s), please email leaves@domain (Non-US Only).
 [US team members](/handbook/people-policies/inc-usa/#reasonable-accommodation) please follow the steps outlined in the handbook.

-If a team member starts the conversation with their manager, or People Business Partner, the manager or People Business Partner should either reach out to the Absence Management Team by emailing `leaves@gitlab.com`, or direct the team member to follow the steps outline in the handbook (links above).
+If a team member starts the conversation with their manager, or People Business Partner, the manager or People Business Partner should either reach out to the Absence Management Team by emailing `leaves@domain`, or direct the team member to follow the steps outline in the handbook (links above).

 The Absence Management Team will keep a log of all accommodation requests.
 What can (or must) be accommodated varies from location to location.
 GitLab will comply with the applicable laws in your specific location.